Solution

 Specifications:

 The Blueprint Subsea M-Series sonars, M750d, M1200d, and M3000d, mainly differ in range and image detail.
+All models share the same compact housing, and 500 m depth rating.

 - The M750d is the most versatile, offering long-range performance (up to 120 m) and clear imaging for navigation and general inspection.